MicrosoftDocs/dynamics-365-ai/ai-docs/sales/call-intelligence.md

 ## View sales rep information

 Open the **Sales rep** tab to drill down into each individual sales rep to assess their performance and identify areas where the sales rep requires coaching.
 Also, you can get a quick peek into the customer sentiments and conversational KPIs across all the calls for the sales rep. You can filter a specific call that has negative customer sentiment and view the transcript of the call.
-You can look at the keywords and sentiments across the timeline of the call, go to a moment, and look at the call transcript.
-You can post comments on how the sales rep could handle the situation better and share these comments via email.<br>
+You can look at the keywords and sentiments across the timeline of the call, go to a moment, and look at the call transcript. <!--You can post comments on how the sales rep could handle the situation better and share these comments via email.-->You can provide coaching comments to sales reps through emails.<br>

 Select the name of the sales rep from the drop-down list to view that rep's performance information.